GregoriaRamirez/gregoriaramirez.github.io/about.md

 Hello!
 My name is **Gregoria Ramirez**, and I am a Computer Science student at Southern New Hampshire University since June 2022.
 I graduated in May 2025 with my Associate Degree in Computer Science, with a concentration in Software Engineering, and I am graduating in August 2025 with my Bachelor's degree.

+My interest in computer science began with a curiosity about how technology works behind the scenes, from websites and data to the systems that power everyday tools.
+Over time, this curiosity turned into a passion for solving real-world problems through software development and data-driven solutions.
+The decision to change careers came from seeing how rapidly technology is evolving and realizing that I wanted to be part of building and improving the systems that shape our future.

 Over the course of my degree, I have developed a strong foundation in software development, database management, and full-stack web application design.

-I am passionate about solving real-world problems using technology and take pride in writing clean, modular, and efficient code.
-My recent work includes enhancing an Animal Shelter Dashboard using Python, Dash, and MongoDB — a project that showcases my skills in secure coding, data visualization, and application design.
+I am proud of all that I have learned and accomplished throughout my studies, especially through projects like my Animal Shelter Dashboard and my Full Stack Development coursework.
+These projects taught me how to build secure, modular applications and gave me hands-on experience with real-world workflows, including API integration, user interfaces, and data handling.

+With over 25 years of experience in administrative and legal environments, I bring a unique perspective to software development.
+I am organized, detail-oriented, and comfortable with structured systems and client-facing communication.
+These strengths help me bridge the gap between technical implementation and practical usability.

+I am passionate about writing clean, reusable code and enjoy working with backend systems, databases, and dashboards.
+I am always eager to learn new tools, expand my technical skills, and contribute to meaningful projects.

+I am currently considering pursuing a Master's degree in software systems or data engineering to deepen my knowledge and specialize further.
+I also plan to keep building my skills in backend development, data visualization, and cloud platforms.

 ## 🔍 Interests and Strengths